AustroMelee/Austros-ATLA-World/raw-data/characters/combustion-man.md

     "secondary": ["Contract employer", "Ozai", "Town authority"],
     "allies": ["Raven eagle", "Ozai", "Town authority", "Fire Nation"], "enemies": ["Team Avatar"]
   },
+  "narrative": {
+    "firstAppearance": "The Headband",
+    "lastAppearance": "Combustion Man on a Train",
+    "voicedBy": "Greg Baldwin",
+    "era": "Book Three: Fire",
+    "seasons": [3],
+    "episodes": [3, 12],
+    "notableQuotes": [
+      "I've heard about you.
+They say you're good at what you do, and even better at keeping secrets.
+The Avatar is alive.
+I want you to find him, and end him."
+    ]
+  },
   "metrics": {
     "archetype": "Silent Assassin",